mrzool/letter-boilerplate/README.md

 To install pandoc on Mac OS X, run `brew install pandoc`.
 To install it on Linux, refer to the [official docs](http://pandoc.org/installing.html).

-**Note for Windows users**: although I didn't tested it, you can probably use this boilerplate on Windows, too.
-Both [Pandoc](http://pandoc.org/installing.html) and LaTeX can be installed on Windows (I recommend [MikTeX](http://miktex.org/) for that) and you should be able to run makefiles on Windows through [Cygwin](https://www.cygwin.com/).
-If that's too much hassle, this command should do the trick in Powershell:

-    pandoc letter.md -o output.pdf --template=template.tex --latex-engine=xelatex

 ## Getting started

 1. Open `letter.md` and fill the YAML frontmatter with your details, your recipient's details, optional subject line, and the desired settings.